1964 Nickel Value Checker: Errors List, “D” & No Mint Mark Worth

 1964 Proof Nickel Value

-The Philadelphia Mint created 1964 proof nickels specifically for collectors using meticulously hand-polished coin blanks that were individually fed into the press and struck at least twice.
+The Philadelphia Mint created 3,950,762 proof nickels in 1964 exclusively for collectors, using hand-polished coin blanks that were struck at least twice by highly polished dies to produce coins with mirror-like fields and frosted devices.

 1964 Proof Nickel Price/Grade Chart